Zigbee

-Zigbee is an IEEE 802.15.4-based specification for a suite of high-level communication protocols used to create personal area networks with small, low-power digital radios, such as for home automation, medical device data collection, and other low-power low-bandwidth needs, designed for small scale projects which need wireless connection.
-Hence, Zigbee is a low-power, low-data-rate, and close proximity (i.e., personal area) wireless ad hoc network.
+Zigbee is an IEEE 802.15.4-based specification for a suite of high-level communication protocols used to create personal area networks (PAN) with small, low-power digital radios, such as for home automation, medical device data collection, and other low-power, low-bandwidth needs, designed for small-scale projects that need wireless connection.
+Hence, Zigbee is a standard for low-power, low-data-rate, close-proximity (i.e., personal area) wireless ad hoc networks.

-The technology defined by the Zigbee specification is intended to be simpler and less expensive than other wireless personal area networks (WPANs), such as Bluetooth or more general wireless networking such as Wi-Fi (or Li-Fi).
-Applications include wireless light switches, home energy monitors, traffic management systems, and other consumer and industrial equipment that requires short-range low-rate wireless data transfer.
+The technology defined by the Zigbee specification is intended to be simpler and less expensive than other wireless personal area networks (WPANs), such as Bluetooth, or more general wireless networking standards, such as Wi-Fi (or Li-Fi).
+Applications include wireless light switches, home energy monitors, traffic management systems, and other consumer and industrial equipment that requires short-range, low-rate wireless data transfer.

 Its low power consumption limits transmission distances to 10–100 meters line-of-sight, depending on power output and environmental characteristics.
 Zigbee devices can transmit data over long distances by passing data through a mesh network of intermediate devices to reach more distant ones.
-Zigbee is typically used in low data rate applications that require long battery life and secure networking.
+Zigbee is typically used in low-data-rate applications that require long battery life and secure networking.
 (Zigbee networks are secured by 128-bit symmetric encryption keys.)
 Zigbee has a defined rate of up to 250 kbit/s, best suited for intermittent data transmissions from a sensor or input device.

 Zigbee was conceived in 1998, standardized in 2003, and revised in 2006.
 The name refers to the waggle dance of honey bees after their return to the beehive.